-Learn how to Improve your Study Skills
+Learn how to Improve Your Study Skills Today

 If asked to pick a fictional character that most closely describes me in high school, it’s Hermione Granger, hands down.
 That girl and I are way too similar.
 Super organized, high strung about school, and bit too judgmental.
 (I’ve calmed down since high school.)

 Like Hermione, my desk was always spotless, my planner completely filled out, and my assignments turned in on time.
 In college, I even had a giant calendar on my wall with all my assignments written on it.
 (Hermione would be jealous, I know.)

 I say this not to be obnoxious (really!), but to explain something.
 My level of organization helped me study better.

 I knew when tests were and could, therefore, plan when to study.
 Since I kept track of all my assignments, I could work around other tests and projects.
 I took notes in class and understood the notes themselves.
 Additionally, I was super lucky – my mother, also an educator, taught me a number of study strategies that worked for me.
 When I finally sat down to study, I had everything in place to be successful.